redpie/backbone-schema/README.md

 var fullname = person.fullname(); // should be "Marcus Mac Innes"
 ```

-***Note**: There is a requirement that model base classes extend Backbone.Schema.Model and collection base classes extend BackboneSchemaCollection.*
+***Note**: There is a requirement that model base classes extend
+Backbone.Schema.Model and collection base classes extend
+Backbone.Schema.Collection.*

 ### Pre-Registering Schemas